-- Be successfully employed in the welding industry. - Perform procedures using plasma, carbon arc, oxyacetylene processes. - Perform procedures using the Shielded Metal Arc Welding process (S.M.A.W). - Perform procedures using the Gas Metal Arc Welding process (G.M.A.W). - Perform procedures using the Gas Tungsten Arc Welding process (G.T.A.W). - Perform procedures using the Flux Core Arc Welding process (F.C.A.W). - Perform procedures using the Submerged Arc Welding process (S.A.W). - Perform welding procedures using the Metal Core process. - Interpret mechanical drawings. - Fabricate projects from blueprints and sketches. - Perform basic mathematical computations. - Identify various ferrous and non-ferrous materials. - Communicate with co-workers and supervisors.
+- Be successfully employed in the welding industry. - Perform procedures using plasma, carbon arc, oxyacetylene processes. - Perform procedures using the Shielded Metal Arc Welding process (S.M.A.W). - Perform procedures using the Gas Metal Arc Welding process (G.M.A.W). - Perform procedures using the Gas Tungsten Arc Welding process (G.T.A.W). - Perform procedures using the Flux Core Arc Welding process (F.C.A.W). - Perform procedures using the Submerged Arc Welding process (S.A.W). - Perform welding procedures using the Metal Core process. - Interpret mechanical drawings. - Fabricate projects from blueprints and sketches. - Perform basic mathematical computations. - Identify various ferrous and non-ferrous materials. - Communicate with coworkers and supervisors.

+• Completed application.

-- Completed application. - High school transcript or equivalent (such as an HSED or GEDÆ Transcript). - Students should have mastered basic math skills.
+- High school transcript or equivalent (such as an HSED or GEDÆ Transcript). - Students should have mastered basic math skills.
 For a description of basic math, see the Basic Education section of this catalog. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
-Program Benchmarks are: Arithmetic: 34; Reading Comprehension: 55; Sentence Skills: 60.
-Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
+Program Benchmarks are: Arithmetic: 34, Reading Comprehension: 55; Sentence Skills: 60.
+Students not meeting these benchmarks or the equivalent will be required to establish an individualized academic plan.
 Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
+Upon completion of the plan, students will be eligible for all program courses.
 However, higher test scores will lead to greater success in core program courses.
 To learn more about these assessments and program benchmark scores, please contact a counselor (920) 498-5444 or (888) 385-6982.

 A graduate of the program will have the potential for employment as a Maintenance Welder, Qualified Welder, Structural Welder, Welder/Fabricator, and Pipe Welder.
 In these jobs, the graduate will build and repair metal components using basic knowledge of blueprints, metallurgy, and layout while applying the major welding processes used by industry; and will be trained in code welding according to the AWS (American Welding Society) and ASME (American Society of Mechanical Engineers) with testing provided on campus.
+Other positions might include Construction Trades Welder, Ironworker Trades Welder, Millwright, Sheetmetal Trades Welder, and Pipe Trades Welder.
+People in many apprenticeship programs are required to take welding classes as part of their training.